josejhkim/tp/docs/DeveloperGuide.md

 **Extensions:**

 2a. **No Active Wedding Set**
-    2a1.
+- 2a1.
 System detects that no wedding is currently set.
-    2a2.
+- 2a2.
 System informs the user that an active wedding must be set first.
-    2a3.
+- 2a3.
 System prompts the user to set a wedding as active.
-    2a4.
+- 2a4.
 Once a wedding is set as active, the user may request the overview again.

 ---

-### UC4: Add a Person
+### UC4: Add a Guest

 **Preconditions:**
 - A wedding has been created.